 - Go for your dress and accessories fittings.

-- Review details of ceremony with officiant.
+- Review details of the ceremony with the officiant.

 - Make marriage license and prepare documents for change of name if you want to.

-- Prepare reception sitting plan.
+- Prepare the reception sitting plan.

 - Let the vendors know the final number of guests.

 - Complete all speeches and plans for the day.

 3 – 5 weeks to go

 - Make final plans with your florist or decorator.